freeCodeCamp/freeCodeCamp/guide/english/javascript/es6/let-and-const/index.md

 ## Const

 Const is used to assign a constant value to the variable.
 And the value cannot be changed.
 It's fixed.
+Const also has block-level scoping.
 ```
 const a = 50;
 a = 60; // shows error.
 You cannot change the value of const.